mhaidarhanif/arlin/reports/DELIVERABLES.markdown

 ### [#2](https://github.com/gunadarma-academy/asde-michi/issues/2): Choose a project management and software development methods
 We decided our project management and software development methods.
 We considered Minimal Agile Kanban with GitHub and Waffle as our suitable project management.

+### [#3](https://github.com/gunadarma-academy/asde-michi/issues/3): Include slide inside main repo
+SOW by M Haidar Hanif for making it easy to make the slide for Michi Team by separating the repo.
+The slide assets will be included within `slide` directory.